claire-np/student-success-prediction/README.md

 - Predicted grade < 70
 - Very low posting activity (e.g., fewer than 3–5 posts early in the course)
-- Unusually low or unusually high motivation (volatile performance patterns)
+- Unusually low or unusually high motivation_score (volatile performance patterns)

 ➡️ If a student shows one or more of these patterns, they are more likely to fall behind without timely support.